uptonking/note4yaoo/lib-utils-gesture-beautiful-dnd-docs.md

 - There seems to also be an additional requirement that we have not been able to accurately quantify(量化) regarding the relationship of the sizes of the `html` and `body` elements.

 - It looks like when the `html` element has some `width` and `height` related properties set then this can impact things.
-- However, finding a purely javascript solution for detecting this has alluded us so far
+- However, finding a purely javascript solution for detecting this has alluded(间接提到；暗指) us so far

 ## [sensors](https://github.com/hello-pangea/dnd/blob/main/docs/sensors/sensor-api.md)